mathis2001/Labs/API-Versionning/README.md

 ## Objective

 3 flags are hidden and can be discovered by exploiting the API.

-/!\ Do not use the source code
+/!\ Do not use the source code or exploit the Werkzeug debug mode (out of scope)

 ## Setup